datagrok/modular-git-hooks/README.md

 - adopt a filename convention that would allow the dispatch script to manage which subscripts get run, rather than insisting that subscripts abort themselves when appropriate.

-- easier compatibility with Windows and OS X users, whose systems do not include `run-parts`
+- easier compatibility with CentOS 5, Windows and OS X users, whose systems do not include a working `run-parts`.

 ## Similar tools